tperry2x-uk/OpenXTalk-Community-DPE/docs/specs/lcb-type-naming.md

 * `CDouble`: C's `double` type.

-## LiveCode library types
+## library types

-For foreign function calls into the LiveCode engine's C/C++ libraries, some special foreign types are required.
+For foreign function calls into the xTalk engine's C/C++ libraries, some special foreign types are required.

 * `LCIndex`, `LCUIndex`: Indices (e.g. into lists or strings)